DominikRasinski/faq-accordion-card-main/README.md

 ### Useful resources

 - [stackOverflow](https://stackoverflow.com/questions/57615247/javascript-closest-returning-null) - This article on stackOverflow helped me to understand how to create dynamic events on ```Arrays``` with elements selected by ```querySelectorAll```.
-- [MDN closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [MDN closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) - This article is must have to understand, if you want make dynamic events in JS.
 - [MDN nextElementSibling](https://developer.mozilla.org/en-US/docs/Web/API/Element/nextElementSibling) - Here you can learn how works ```nextElementSibling``` (I'm before reading on stackOverflow how to create dynamic events on ```Arrays```, I don't knew is exist a method ```nextElementSibling```).

 ## Author